 Banks and fintech firms are required to implement know-your-client and anti-money laundering procedures following increased oversight.
-Of course, this means they need a lot of paperwork which makes them slow.
-It can take weeks to verify the identity and complete the online transaction.
+Of course, this means they need a lot of paperwork which slows their processes.
+It can take weeks to verify the identity and complete an online transaction.
 The lengthy and non-standardized paperwork of these verifications further adds to the problem.

-Therefore, financial institutions are more and more open to implementing a blockchain-based system.
+Therefore, financial institutions are increasingly open to implementing a blockchain-based system.
 In this system, the user has to prove the identity only once.
 After that, they are given a verification document that they can use to conduct transactions from any part of the world.
-They can also use this document to manage personal data, share data, log in without a password, and e-sign any document.
+They can also use this document to manage and share personal data, log in without a password, and e-sign any document.

 Global payment options

-Blockchain network is entirely internet-based and doesn’t need any specific setup for operating.
+The blockchain network is entirely internet-based and doesn’t need any specific setup for operation.
 Thanks to the digitization of assets, users can access the data and conduct transactions from any part of the world using their account’s public and private keys.